 { Inspired by the work of Katznelson and Ornstein \cite{KO1}, we present a short way to achieve the almost optimal regularity in Moser's twist theorem.
 Specifically, for an integrable area-preserving twist map, the invariant circle with a given constant type frequency \( \alpha \) persists under a small perturbation (dependent on \( \alpha \)) of class \( C^{3+\eps} \).
 This result was initially established independently by Herman \cite{H1} and R\"{u}ssmann \cite{R2} in 1983.
 Our method differs essentially from their approaches. }

-\section{\sc Introduction}
+\section{Introduction}

 The existence of invariant circles (i.e., homotopically non-trivial invariant curves) for area-preserving twist maps was first established by Moser in his seminal work \cite{Mo1}, commonly referred to as \emph{Moser's twist theorem}.
 This groundbreaking result is also recognized as one of the foundational contributions to the KAM (Kolmogorov-Arnold-Moser) theory, where the map was initially required to be of class \( C^{333} \).
-The regularity condition was significantly relaxed to \( C^{4+\eps} \) by R\"{u}ssmann \cite{R1}.
-Subsequently, Moser \cite[Page 53]{Mo2} asserted that \( C^{3+\eps} \) regularity suffices for the existence of invariant circles by employing more refined estimates within the KAM framework.
+The regularity condition was significantly relaxed to \( C^{4+\varepsilon} \) by R\"{u}ssmann \cite{R1}, where $\varepsilon$ denotes, once and for all, an arbitrarily small positive constant.
+Subsequently, Moser \cite[Page 53]{Mo2} asserted that \( C^{3+\varepsilon} \) regularity suffices for the existence of invariant circles by employing more refined estimates within the KAM framework.
 The full proof of this assertion was independently provided by R\"{u}ssmann \cite{R2} and Herman \cite{H1}, each utilizing distinct methodologies.
 In \cite{R2}, R\"{u}ssmann introduced a novel iteration process that yields invariant circles which are merely continuous.
 In contrast, Herman's approach in \cite{H1} leverages the Schauder fixed point theorem, building upon his celebrated work on circle diffeomorphisms (\cite{H11}).
-Although Herman's method is restricted to invariant circles with constant type frequency, it achieves superior smoothness for these circles, specifically \( C^{2+\eps} \).
+Although Herman's method is restricted to invariant circles with constant type frequency, it achieves superior smoothness for these circles, specifically \( C^{2+\varepsilon} \).

-Herman \cite{H1} also constructed an example demonstrating that each invariant circle can be destroyed by a small $C^{3-\eps}$ perturbation.
-This implies that $C^{3+\eps}$ regularity is almost optimal.
+Herman \cite{H1} also constructed an example demonstrating that each invariant circle can be destroyed by a small $C^{3-\varepsilon}$ perturbation.
+This implies that $C^{3+\varepsilon}$ regularity is almost optimal.
 Furthermore, Herman \cite{H33}, using a result by Meyer \cite{Me}, achieved the optimal regularity result.
-Specifically, He showed that an invariant circle with a constant type frequency persists under small perturbations in the $C^{3}$ topology.
+Specifically, he showed that an invariant circle with a constant type frequency persists under small perturbations in the $C^{3}$ topology.